Do I need a premarital agreement?

 While it is possible for you to create your own agreement, the agreement is more likely to be enforceable and to say what you want it to say if it is drafted by an attorney.
 In addition, it is always helpful to be fully informed regarding what your rights and obligations would be in the absence of the agreement and how the various terms in the agreement may affect those rights.
 Finally, because you are dealing with important individual rights and obligations, it is not appropriate for you and your prospective spouse to use the same attorney.
 It may violate the ethical rules governing attorney conduct for the same attorney to represent both parties in the negotiation and drafting of a premarital agreement.

-Am I required to sign a premarital agreement if my spouse-to-be asks me to?
+Am I required to sign if my spouse-to-be asks me to?

 The question of whether or not to enter into a premarital agreement and, if so, what the terms of the agreement should be is personal to you.
 You cannot be compelled to sign an agreement or to give up any of your rights if you do not want to.
 Often, by talking openly about the reasons one or both prospective spouses may desire a premarital agreement and by negotiating a fair exchange of rights and obligations, you can enter into your marriage with some certainty of the outcome if the marriage does not succeed.